H2onews: Project Genesis

 H2onews was born during the First World Congress of Catholic Television in Madrid in October 2006, hosted by the Pontifical Council for Social Communications.

-H2onews springs from the Pope’s request to use modern methods of communication for evangelization and promoting peace and development (cfr.
+H2onews springs from the Pope's request to use modern methods of communication for evangelization and promoting peace and development (cfr.
 World Social Communications Day, May 8, 2005).

 Name

 H2O is the chemical formula for water, a vital element.
-Then, in Christian tradition, water is a symbol of life, purification, salvation and renewal.
+In Christian tradition, water is a symbol of life, purification, salvation and renewal.

 Partners

 Catholic information producers or Catholic TV are the main partners of H2onews.
-The most important are :
+The most important are: